-No-Churn Cherry Ice Cream without Condensed Milk, the very best homemade ice cream recipe.
-Nothing beats a good old ice cream on a hot summer day, and this cherry ice cream is all you need to cool you down.
+No-Churn Cherry Ice Cream Recipe without Condensed Milk, an homemade ice cream that is a big hit with kids and grown-ups too.
+Nothing beats a good old ice cream on a hot summer's day, and this lush treat is all you need to cool you down.

 Ice cream!!!
 What would the world be without it?
 Long are the days when ice creams were available only in summer time, now you can buy them all year around from pretty much any shop in the world.

 Thousands of flavours and colours, some heathier than others, some more delicious than others.
 If you like a good ice cream, this is the recipe for you.
 Made the very old fashioned way with milk, cream and eggs.
 Simple, but yummy.

 And once you have the base, which is vanilla flavoured ice cream, then you can add pretty much any flavour to it.
 If you want to try my vanilla ice cream, this is one delicious summer treat!

 For more ice cream recipes, why not try my Homemade Ice Cream Recipes (No Churn)?
 There is so much to choose from.

 Ingredients used to make a cherry ice cream

 - full-fat milk - semi or skimmed milk are not creamy enough, and are too watery, creating a frosty ice cream

 - double / heavy cream - adds creaminess to the ice cream